morris/vinyl-ftp/README.md

 # vinyl-ftp

 Blazing fast vinyl adapter for FTP.
-Useful for uploads and fast deployment.
-Supports parallel uploads, buffered or streamed files, and more.
+Supports parallel transfers, conditional transfers, buffered or streamed files, and more.
 Often performs better than your favorite desktop FTP client.

 ## Usage